Mechanical screening: Gyratory equipment

 This type of equipment has an eccentric drive or weights that causes the shaker to travel in an orbital path.
 The material rolls over the screen and falls with the induction of gravity and directional shifts.
 Rubber balls and trays provide an additional mechanical means to cause the material to fall through.
 The balls also provide a throwing action for the material to find an open slot to fall through.

 The shaker is set a shallow angle relative to the horizontal level plane.
 Usually, no more than 2 to 5 degrees relative to the horizontal level plane.

 These types of shakers are used for very clean cuts.
 Generally, a final material cut will not contain any oversize or any fines contamination.

 These shakers are designed for the highest attainable quality at the cost of a reduced feed rate.

 Trommel screens

 Trommel screens have a rotating drum on a shallow angle with screen panels around the diameter of the drum.
 The feed material always sits at the bottom of the drum and, as the drum rotates, always comes into contact with clean screen.
 The oversize travels to the end of the drum as it does not pass through the screen, while the undersize passes through the screen into a launder below.

-Screen Media Attachment Systems
+Screen media attachment systems

 There are many ways to install screen media into a screen box deck (shaker deck).
 Also, the type of attachment system has an influence on the dimensions of the media.